 - a shortage of stonemasonry apprentices.

-Stonemason appears on Immigration New Zealand's immediate skill shortage list and Immigration New Zealand's construction and infrastructure skill shortage list.
+Stonemason appears on Immigration New Zealand's construction and infrastructure skill shortage list.
 This means the Government is actively encouraging skilled stonemasons from overseas to work in New Zealand.

 However, like many construction jobs, this role can be affected by economic conditions.
 A downturn in the economy can lower demand for stonemasons.